Pack3tL0ss/ConsolePi/README.md

 The Pre-staging described below is optional, this script can be used without any pre-staging files, it will simply burn the Raspbian-lite image to the micro-sd and set the installer to run automatically on boot (unless you set auto_install to false in the script.
 It's true by default)

-- automatically pull the most recent raspbian-lite image if one doesn't exist in the script-dir (whatever dir you run it from)
+- automatically pull the most recent raspbian-lite image if one is not found in the script-dir (whatever dir you run it from)
 - Make an attempt to determine the correct drive to be flashed, allow user to verify/confirm (given option to display fdisk -l output)
 - Flash image to micro-sd card
 - PreConfigure ConsolePi with parameters normally entered during the initial install.
 So you bypass data entry and just get a verification screen.